XiangmingKA/academic-kickstart4/content/project/1 A Path Tracer/index.md

 ## Monte-Carlo integration & Path Tracing

-To support pixel antialiasing, I implemented a box filter over the pixel footprint and depth of field by integrating over the aperture of the camera illustrated as followed:
+To support pixel antialiasing, I implemented a box filter over the pixel footprint and depth of field by integrating over the aperture of the camera illustrated as follows:
 ![Antialiasing1](img/Antialiasing1.jpg)

 As for the depth-of-field effect, I simulated an imaginary thin lens with a fixed aperture to produce a nice depth-of-field effect, where some objects will be sharp but others blurry.